blajack/DeFi-Geek-NFT/english.md

 Activated by Attribute: Airdrop Cap
 ![Image](https://i.postimg.cc/GpDp13RC/airdrop-Cap.jpg)

-Main Geek has a special wallet designed to qualify for various token airdrops.
+Master Geek has a special wallet designed to qualify for various token airdrops.
 If any airdrops are received by this wallet, holders of this role are entitled to a share of the rewards.

 [[up](#list-of-roles)]